isabella232/asset-compute.en/help/architecture.md

 ---
-title: Introduction to the Asset Compute Service.
+title: Introduction to the [!DNL Asset Compute Service].
-description: Asset Compute Service is a cloud-native asset processing service that helps reduce complexity and improves scalability.
+description: [!DNL Asset Compute Service] is a cloud-native asset processing service that helps reduce complexity and improves scalability.
 ---

-# Architecture of Asset Compute Service {#overview}
+# Architecture of [!DNL Asset Compute Service] {#overview}

-**TBD:**

-This article can cover the following topics:

-* minimize description to custom workers
-* remove all internal stuff (e.g. Photoshop worker, API Gateway) from text and diagram
-* update diagram to focus on 3rd party custom workers ONLY
-* Explain important transactions/handshakes?
-* Flow of assets/control?
-See the illustration on the Nui diagrams wiki.
-* Illustrations.
-See the SVG shared by Alex.
-* Exceptions?
-Limitations?
-Call-outs?
-Gotchas?
-  * Added elsewhere what the service does not do [here](introduction.md#possible-use-cases-benefits).
-  * Do we want to add what basic processing is not available currently, that is expected by existing AEM customers?

 The Asset Compute Service is built on top of serverless Adobe I/O Runtime platform.
 It provides Adobe Sensei content services support for assets, where a JSON file is returned with one or more client-chosen, Adobe Sensei-generated describing a single asset.